ChelsiGarg/JavaBeginnerProjects/Morse Code Translator/morse_code_translator_interview_qna_full.md

 **A:** The JTextArea is attached to a KeyListener.
 So, on every key release, `keyReleased()` function is invoked which internally calls other functions to translate entire input text to Morse and update the output area, ignoring shift key presses.

 **Q:** Why you explicitly ignored shift key presses in your logic?
 Why other special keys like capsLock, tab are not handled?
 **A:** Shift is a modifier key that:
-- Does not insert any character itself.
+&nbsp;&nbsp;&nbsp;- Does not insert any character itself.
-- Is often pressed together with a letter key to change its case.
+&nbsp;&nbsp;&nbsp;- Is often pressed together with a letter key to change its case.
-- Would otherwise cause an unnecessary extra call to translateToMorse(...) when it’s released.
+&nbsp;&nbsp;&nbsp;- Would otherwise cause an unnecessary extra call to translateToMorse(...) when it’s released.

 Caps Lock, Tab, etc. will also trigger `keyReleased()` and cause the UI to update, but they’re pressed so infrequently compared to Shift that the extra UI update is negligible.